babelouest/ulfius/README.md

 Used to facilitate creation of web applications in C programs with a small memory footprint, as in embedded systems applications.

+Warning!
+The branch 2.0 is still in development and doesn't have all the features, use it only for tests or development, or use the master branch.

 ## Hello World! example application

 The source code of a hello world using Ulfius is the following: